AndreyMaykov/Shipping_resources_availability--SQL/README.md

 The following aspects of  the OM shipping management system are essential for this project.<br>
 1. It is required that <br>
-    1. multiple users can <a name="Multi-session_req_i">access the system at the same time (each one in a separate session) with permission to modify data in the database;</a> <br>
+    1. multiple users can <a name="Multi-session_req_i"></a>access the system at the same time (each one in a separate session) with permission to modify data in the database; <br>
-    1. <a name="Multi-session_req_ii">each user can create several variants of the modification (independently from other users), compare them and choose the variant the user considers the most suitable.</a> <br>
+    1. <a name="Multi-session_req_ii">each user can create several variants of the modification (independently from other users), compare them and choose the variant the user considers the most suitable. <br>
-2. <a name="various_applications">Various applications can be used to access the database;</a>
+2. <a name="various_applications"></a>Various applications can be used to access the database;</a>
-3. <a name="connection_stability">During a session, the connection between the user's application and the DBMS is fairly stable.</a>
+3. <a name="connection_stability"></a>During a session, the connection between the user's application and the DBMS is fairly stable.

 As mentioned in <a href="https://github.com/AndreyMaykov/Online_marketplace_shipping__SQL/blob/main/Readme.md/#Calculating_intervals">the discussion</a> of the OM Shipping Schema project, determining resources availability requires some calculations with the data the OM database contains, and such calculations can be carried out either by the database management system or an accessing application.